#AnthonyWeiner Accuses 15-Year-Old Of Plot To Elect# DonaldTrump Making Him Victim Of Political Sexting Set-Up

-Anthony Weiner, the former seven-term member of congress from New York City who in 2011 was forced to resign from the House of representatives over a sexting scandal, pleaded with a judge on Wednesday to keep him out of prison after he pleaded guilty earlier this year to sending obscene material to a teen girl whom he understood to be 15.
+Anthony Weiner, the former seven-term member of Congress from New York City who in 2011 was forced to resign from the House of Representatives over a sexting scandal, pleaded with a judge on Wednesday to keep him out of prison after he pleaded guilty earlier this year to sending obscene material to a teen girl whom he understood to be 15.

-But in his pleas to Federal District Court Judge Denise Cote, Weiner through his lawyers blamed the unnamed North Carolina teen for setting him up as part of a plot to sway the 2016 presidential election in favor of Donald Trump.
-The investigation into Weiner’s sexting activities were “quite improperly injected into the U.S. presidential election, quite possibly affecting its outcome,” Weiner’s lawyers said in a letter to the judge.
+But in his pleas to Federal District Court Judge Denise Cote, Weiner, through his lawyers, blamed the unnamed North Carolina teen for setting him up as part of a plot to sway the 2016 presidential election in favor of Donald Trump.
+The investigation into Weiner’s sexting activities was “quite improperly injected into the U.S. presidential election, quite possibly affecting its outcome,” Weiner’s lawyers said in a letter to the judge.

 “After the election was over, the high school student told government investigators that this had been one of her goals from the outset,” the lawyers alleged.